mitchkelly8/CS1660-Project/README.md

 13. In terminal, call `docker pull mitchkelly8/cs1660-project:firstpush` to download the image from Docker Hub.
 14. In terminal, call `docker run -e DISPLAY=$ip:0 -e GOOGLE_APPLICATION_CREDENTIALS=credentials.json mitchkelly8/cs1660-project:firstpush` to execute the docker image.

+## Steps to run the application (JAR):

+The following steps outline how to run the program locally (not through Docker) using the Runnable Jar.

+### Prerequisite Steps:
+1. Install Homebrew

+### Steps to Clone the Repository:
+2. Create a new directory on your local file system.
+3. In terminal, navigate to your newly created directory.

+### Steps for Google Authentication:
+2. Authenticate to a Google Cloud API (see [reference](https://cloud.google.com/docs/authentication/getting-started#auth-cloud-implicit-java)).

 ## Links:

 - [DockerHub Repository](https://hub.docker.com/repository/docker/mitchkelly8/cs1660-project)